UWrc/UWrc.github.io/blog/2024-08-13-maintenance.md

 #### Test Users Wanted

 Prior to September, we are inviting test users to try KOPAH and provide feedback about their experience.
-If you are interested in becoming a KOPAH test user, please email [<ins>**help@uw.edu**</ins>](mailto:help@uw.edu) with Hyak or KOPAH in the subject line.
+If you are interested in becoming a KOPAH test user, please email [**help@uw.edu**](mailto:help@uw.edu) with Hyak or KOPAH in the subject line.

 Requirements:
 1. While we will not charge for the service until September 1, to sign up as a test user, we require a budget number and worktag.
 If the service doesn't work for you, you can cancel before September.